 Breast Augmentation is a procedure performed for women who may be dissatisfied with their breast size or who wish to restore lost breast shape and volume.
 Women choose to have breast augmentation for various reasons, the most common being size.
 In addition, it is common for women to lose breast shape and volume following pregnancy or weight loss.
 Breast augmentation surgery can also help correct asymmetrical breasts (a condition when one breast is larger than the another).
 Pittsburgh plastic surgeon, Dr. James Fernau produces gorgeous outcomes using the latest breast enhancement techniques.
+Dr. James Fernau performs a composite breast augmentation which is a combined procedure including the quick recovery technique.
+This is paired with fat grafting which allows for perfection remodeling of the breast.
 Patients can choose between silicone or saline implants for a natural, lasting result.
 In addition, patients who wish to use an autologous approach may consider a fat transfer to add additional breast volume.

 Women considering breast augmentation surgery many times wonder how much time they should allow for the recovery.
 In addition to postoperative pain, they worry about getting back to work, being able to exercise and of course, take care of their family.
 Dr. Fernau offers his patients a major advantage with the quick recovery technique that allows for a rapid 24-hour recovery from breast augmentation surgery.
-This technique will be discussed in great detail during the initial consultation.
+This technique involves the use of the Keller Funnel 2 for a smaller incision with a faster and more gentle delivery of the implant.
+We will also administer a long acting local anesthetic, Exparel, that can help with your pain for 3 to 10 days after the procedure.
+All of this will be discussed in greater detail during the initial consultation.

 Breast Augmentation Reviews

-"I went to Dr. Fernau for labiaplasty and a breast augmentation.
-I have always been self conscious about my appearance in those areas up until now.
-Dr. Fernau assured me that I was a great candidate for these procedures and would be well taken care of.
+"I went to Dr. Fernau for a breast augmentation.
+Dr. Fernau assured me that I was a great candidate for the procedure and would be well taken care of.
 His entire staff is extremely wonderful as well!
 I felt very comfortable calling the office, and especially Sheila at any given time with any questions and concerns.
 Not only are you their patient, but also a "friend" as well which is very comforting.
 I truly appreciated the fact that you aren't on a "time crunch" either.
 Dr. Fernau and his staff are willing to take the time to ensure that you are well informed regarding every aspect prior to surgery and post-op.
 Cosmetic surgery is a life altering change and I can truly say that Dr. Fernau and his staff have truly exceeded my expectations.
 I am beyond satisfied with choosing him as my surgeon.
-I would highly recommend him to anyone!"- V.P. / Yelp / Mar 11, 2014
+I would highly recommend him to anyone!"- V.P. / Google / Apr 28, 2014

 Saline implants have always remained a positive choice for patients when deciding what type of implant to use for breast augmentation.
 Because these implants are filled with a sterile saltwater solution, any potential leakage does not pose a threat as the body can safely absorb the solution.
 Saline implants also cost less than the silicone type.
 One of the disadvantages of saline implants is that in some cases, obvious rippling can appear.
 This is especially something to consider for women who are thin and have low breast tissue.
 Those who opt for this type of implant must be at least 18 years old.